keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

 ## Usage

-Each cluster should have a single `KeptnConfig` CRD that describes all configurations for that cluster.
+Each cluster must have atleast one `KeptnConfig` CRD that describes all configurations for that cluster.

 ## Example

 ### OTel example

-This example specifies the URL of the OpenTelemetry collector and that the automatic app discovery should be run every 40 seconds:
+In this example, we specify that the URL of the OpenTelemetry collector and the automatic app discovery should be run every 40 seconds:

 ```yaml
 apiVersion: options.keptn.sh/v1alpha2